JoakimEdin/gim/README.md

-Official repository for the paper GIM: Improved Interpretability for Large Language Models
+# Official repository for the paper GIM: Improved Interpretability for Large Language Models.

-I've tested many approaches before ending up with GIM, and this is visible in the complexity of the code.
-GIM can be implemented in a simpler manner than in this repository, for example, by using Transformer Lens.
-I will release a better implementation after I've handed in my PhD thesis 1st of August.
+If you want to use GIM for your own experiment, you should use [this PyPI package](https://pypi.org/project/gim-explain/).
+The code for the PyPI package is found in [this repository](https://github.com/corticph/gim).

+The code in this repository is for reproducing the experiments in the paper.
+The code is less useful for other use cases.

 ## Setup
 ### Setup uv and pre-install